mockoon/mockoon.com/content/docs/latest/api-endpoints/crud-routes.md

 A CRUD endpoint will automatically create a series of routes during runtime, allowing you to perform actions on your data bucket.
 A typical example is an array of resources (users, invoices, etc.) you can update through a PUT request and see the result in a subsequent GET request.

-To create a CRUD route, click on the "CRUD route" entry in the add menu:
+To create a CRUD route, click on the "CRUD route" entry in the add route menu:

 ![Add a new CRUD route{390x304}](docs-img:add-crud-route.png)

-Then, set its path, usually a resource name:
+Then, set its path, usually a [resource name](/articles/api-guide-rest-api-components/#resource-url-request):

 ![Set the CRUD route path{1264x176}](docs-img:set-crud-route-path.png)